-As more and more institutions that previously focused solely on granting associate degrees have begun to offer bachelor's degree programs, there has been a surge in IPEDS reclassification of two-year institutions as four-year institutions, since IPEDS assigns two- or four-year designations based on program offerings.
+As more and more institutions that previously focused solely on granting associate degrees have begun to offer bachelor's degree programs, there has been a surge in IPEDS reclassification of 2-year institutions as 4-year institutions, since IPEDS assigns 2- or 4-year designations based on program offerings.
 However, many of these reclassified institutions still confer most awards at the associate degree level.
 These are considered primarily associate degree granting baccalaureate (PAB) institutions.
-We identify PABs using the Carnegie Classifications.
-Specifically, those institutions classified as Baccalaureate/Associate Colleges: Associate Dominant (code 14) or Baccalaureate/Associate Colleges: Mixed Baccalaureate/Associate (code 23).
-Institutions with a 14 designation award 90 percent or more of degrees at the associate level while those with a 23 designation award more than 50 percent but less than 90 percent of degrees at the associate level.
-This method identifies institutions across control groups.